 Inn at Depot Hill

 This place is special.
-The main building for the Inn at Depot Hill once served as a train depot from 1875 to 1958 before becoming a private residence and then a B&B. The luxurious rooms are individually decorated and open onto a peaceful, landscaped courtyard with an atmospheric fountain.
+The main building once served as a train depot from 1875 to 1958 before becoming a private residence and then a B&B. The luxurious rooms are individually decorated and open onto a peaceful, landscaped courtyard with an atmospheric fountain.
 Guest perks include a full breakfast, afternoon wine and hors d’oeuvres, free parking and wireless internet.

 - Style: Traditional, Romantic